Some common myths about meditation — and the facts according to scientific research and the Transcendental Meditation program's 50-year track record.

 Wikipedia.
 Intended to be a credible encyclopedic source, but now most high school teachers don't even allow students to cite it as a reference.
 Turns out, user generated content isn't always the most reliable source.

 The professional, commercial skeptic.
-On a crusade to "debunk" everything from organic food and therapists to vitamins and herbal medicine.
+On a crusade to "debunk" everything from organic food and therapists to vitamins and herbal medicine—and of course they target meditation.

 Hopefully, the following accounts will help dispel some of the more common misconceptions about meditation propagated on the Internet.